 - These are not suitable for laying foundations, as they cannot provide resistance to water for long intervals of time.

-- They cannot even resist fire for long, they are not suitable for building furnaces, etc.
+- They cannot resist fire for a long time, hence they are not suitable for building furnaces, etc.